Wearing Masks in the Community and Workplaces

 What is the role of businesses and operators in helping to enforce people wear a mask?

-The operator of a business or public space should ensure that every person who is not wearing a mask while on the premises is provided with a single verbal reminder to do so as soon as possible upon entry.
+The operator of a business or space where masking is required should ensure that every person who is not wearing a mask while on the premises is provided with a single verbal reminder to do so as soon as possible upon entry.
 Businesses are discouraged from refusing entry to people who say they are exempt from wearing a mask, and should not ask for proof of exemption

 Some people cannot wear masks for medical reasons and sometimes the reasons are not visible.
 Islanders, including business owners and staff, are encouraged to be kind and show compassion and understanding.
 The primary objective is to educate, inform and gain voluntary compliance.
 We would not advise businesses to risk the safety of their staff to enforce the rule.